 Happy Baking Friends!Print

-Cherry clafoutis is a simple French classic recipe with sweet cherries baked in a buttery custard.
+Cherry clafoutis is a simple French classic recipe with sweet cherries baked in a buttery custard-like batter.
+It’s the perfect dessert to enjoy the summer’s fresh juicy cherries.

 - Prep Time: 20 mins